BestTimesToVisit.com Logo

 Motorbike Taxis

-Grab is the dominant ride-hailing app in Thailand and works well in Chiang Rai for cars and motorbikes.
-It's a convenient option for getting directly to your destination, especially if you have luggage or prefer a fixed price.
+Grab is the dominant ride-hailing app in Thailand and works well in Chiang Rai for both cars and motorbikes.
+It's convenient for getting to places not easily served by songthaews or for a more comfortable, private ride.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.